 - We celebrate together what God has done in our lives, so it’s not unusual for us to clap!

-- Our Auditorium seats 1,100 people.
+- Our Milton Campus’ Auditorium seats 1,100 people and the Sunbury Campus’ Auditorium seats 100.
 So if you prefer a smaller setting, we may not be the best fit for you.

 ASL & Spanish Interpreting

-- During our 10:45am service, a nationally certified ASL interpreter is available for any deaf or hard of hearing individuals who would like to experience worship.
+- During our 10:45am service at the Milton Campus, a nationally certified ASL interpreter is available for any deaf or hard of hearing individuals who would like to experience worship.
 Reserved seating is available, and our Guest Services team is happy to help you find a seat.
 Simply stop by The Hub (our welcome desk) outside the Auditorium when you arrive.

-- During the 10:45am service in The Auditorium, Spanish translation is available for you to fully experience Sunday worship.
+- During the 10:45am service in The Auditorium at the Milton Campus, Spanish translation is available for you to fully experience Sunday worship.
 To pick up an in-ear translation device, stop by The Hub (our welcome desk) outside the Auditorium.

 - Durante el servicio en inglés a las 10:45 de la mañana en el auditorio, traducción al español está disponible para que usted pueda experimentar plenamente el culto dominical.
 Obtenga más información sobre los ministerios hispanos.

 What are the pastor's messages like?